Section 529 plans offer a potentially efficient way to save for future college expenses.

 The mutual fund families that provide educational and marketing support and make expense reimbursements and other payments described are:

-Additionally, our clearing firms offer "No Transaction Fee" Programs with more than 1,500 no-load funds.
+Additionally, our clearing firm offer "No Transaction Fee" Programs with more than 1,500 no-load funds.

-Participating mutual fund families pay a fee to Pershing, LLC® or National Financial Services, LLC® (NFS) as applicable to participate in these programs, and a portion of this fee is shared with LFS.
+Participating mutual fund families pay a fee to National Financial Services, LLC® (NFS) as applicable to participate in these programs, and a portion of this fee is shared with LFS.
 None of the compensation that is received by LFS is shared directly with our representatives who sell these funds.
-Pershing and NFS also offer LFS payments for distribution assistance for assets held in brokerage account sweep money market funds.
-The payments are based on formulas determined by Pershing and NFS respectively.
+NFS also offer LFS payments for distribution assistance for assets held in brokerage account sweep money market funds.
+The payments are based on formulas determined by NFS.